domschl/EspBlink/README.md

 #### Successful build & upload
 This should result in the onboard led of the ESP board blinking.

+### Automatic builds using Travis CI
+Have a look at the .travis.yml file.
+This is all that's needed to allow automatic builds with Travis CI.

+Go to https://travis-ci.org/ and to register your github account with travis, and switch on your platform IO project.

 # References
 * CH34x MacOS USB-serial driver, [ch340g-ch34g-ch34x-mac-os-x-driver](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver)